AItoid/WindowsPrivacyGuide/README.md

 3. At the top of File Explorer, you must select the folder right before the Edge one, so you're no longer inside the folder.
 4. Now right click the msedge.exe processes' and select End task on all of them.
 5. Finally, you can delete the folder that contains msedge.exe inside of it once the processes' are no longer running!
+> [!NOTE]

-NOTE: Alternatively, you may just go to the first tab, Processes, and find Microsoft Edge's process list and just end that, then delete the directory.
+> Alternatively, you may just go to the first tab, Processes, and find Microsoft Edge's process list and just end that, then delete the directory.

 Chapter 6.
 Uninstalling Standard Apps With Tools
 ------